-Challenges related to executive function: Keeping track of what you’re doing,
+Challenges related to executive function: Keeping track of what you’re doing, self-control

 In soccer, Josh is so focused on getting the ball that he doesn’t keep in mind which direction he’s supposed to run once he gets it.
 He quickly heads for the nearest goal and kicks the ball—right into his own team’s net.